 "We treat hundreds of dental emergencies every month.
 The sooner you come in, the easier the fix usually is."

-Book an appointment with our team →There is also growing awareness within the dental and medical professions about the importance of responsible antibiotic prescribing.
+There is also growing awareness within the dental and medical professions about the importance of responsible antibiotic prescribing.
 Overuse of antibiotics contributes to antimicrobial resistance, a significant public health concern.
+This is one reason why dentists carefully assess whether antibiotics are truly indicated before prescribing them.

 Common Causes of Toothache